dojo/meta/STYLE.md

 1. Files MUST end with a single newline character.

+1. Files MUST NOT have more than one consecutive blank line.

 1. Lines SHOULD NOT exceed 120 characters in length.

+1. Lines MUST NOT contain trailing whitespace.

 #### Semicolons